franzejr/android-general-recyclerview/README.md

 # AndroidGeneralRecyclerView
-Creating a RecyclerViewAdapter to prevent boilerplate code.
+This project shows how to create a simple RecyclerViewAdapter preventing boilerplate code.

-This code offers you one main class to extend and create your own recyler view adapter implementation.
+It offers you one main class to extend and create your own recyler view adapter implementation.
 Based on [Renderers](https://github.com/pedrovgs/Renderers)

 #How to use